techidaily/site-games-able/source/_posts/trouble-with-xbox-and-pc-reconnection-tips-inside.md

  With your PC and Xbox Wireless Controller up and running after a restart, you should try to connect your controller to your PC again.

  If your Xbox Wireless Controller still won't connect to your PC, a fault with your hardware may be the cause.
 In this case, you should see if other devices can connect to your PC.
 If they can, your controller is likely to blame.
-Luckily, you can still get a faulty Xbox Wireless Controller replaced through[the official Microsoft site](https://support.xbox.com/en-us/help/hardware-network/controller/controller-warranty) .
+Luckily, you can still get a faulty Xbox Wireless Controller replaced through [the official Microsoft site](https://support.xbox.com/en-us/help/hardware-network/controller/controller-warranty) .

 ## Guarantee PC and Console Gaming With an Xbox Wireless Controller